Where are all the prostate cancers?

 In Declan’s words –

 It’s pretty shocking how many prostate cancers went missing during COVID, especially in Melbourne which experienced the most prolonged lockdown in the world.
-The data is still being cleaned but it is estimated that up to 3,000 men who would have been expected to be diagnosed with prostate cancer over the past 2.5 years, have not yet been diagnosed.
+The data is still being cleaned, but it is estimated that up to 3,000 men who would have been expected to be diagnosed with prostate cancer over the past 2.5 years, have not yet been diagnosed.

 We were all there to discuss the missing prostate cancer diagnoses and how this problem might be countered.

+To view the podcast, you can click on the video link below.
 If you prefer to listen to the audio-only version, you can hear it on Buzzsprout.

 • Are they taking care of themselves?